 Sat within Compass Box’s signature range is their “Oak Cross” blended malt scotch whisky.
 To those not fully versed in whisky-speak, that it is to say that it is a mixture of only malt whiskies from multiple distilleries.
 As per Compass Box’s transparency drive, they state that this bottling is a mix of 60% Clynelish, 20% Dailuaine and 20% Teaninch.
 This release received its own controversies and issues with the SWA as the “Oak Cross” title in question comes from the blenders’ usage of “hybrid” casks – whereby the barrel’s’ components are a mixture of French oak and US oak barrels with toasted barrel heads.
 This previously vatted highland blend is then split out and matured in separate American Standard Barrels and these hybrid casks before being married again before bottling at 43% ABV.

-Finish: It ends just as it finished with a good mix of oaky wood flavours present and the sweetness of their influence on the malts present.
+It ends just as it started with a good mix of oaky wood flavours present and the sweetness of their influence on the malts present.